-Alienation of affections and criminal conversation are claims for money damages filed against someone for acts related to your marriage.
-Alienation of affections is a claim based on someone willfully doing something to alienate or destroy the love and affections your spouse had for you.
-Criminal conversation is a claim based on someone having sexual relations with your spouse.
+Alienation of affection and criminal conversation are claims for monetary damages filed against someone for acts related to your marriage.
+Alienation of affection is a claim based on someone willfully doing something to alienate or destroy the love and affection your spouse had for you.
+A criminal conversation is a claim based on someone having sexual relations with your spouse.

 Legal Elements of Alienation of Affections

 In North Carolina, you may sue a person who has caused the loss of the love and affection of your spouse.
 To prove this case in court, you must satisfy the following elements of the case:

 - You and your spouse were in a good and loving marriage and genuine love and affection existed between the two of you.